 Question 1 It may be that the new subtraction algorithm is a bit easier than the old one, but do we really need it?
-And what is the point in turning subtracting problems into adding ones?

 We don't, but our computers do.
 The heart of the computer is a chip known as a CPU, central processing unit.
-Nearly all it can do is add binary numbers.
-So by turning any subtraction problem into an addition one, you just have learned how it does subtraction!

-Problem 18 Use the two's complement method to solve the following subtraction problems.
+Nearly all it can do is adding binary numbers.
+You just have learned how it does subtraction!
+Problem 18 Use the new method to solve the following subtraction problems.